Nadine98/Knowledge-Graph-Construction/README.md

 &nbsp;

->**Notes: This project's implementation uses the latest version of Python (Python 3.10) so make sure you use this or a compatible version.
-Moreover, the program was only tested on the operation system Windows.
+>**Notes: The KG's implementation uses the latest version of Python (Python 3.10) so make sure you use this or a compatible version.
+Moreover, the program was only tested on the windows operating system.
 So the program’s execution could lead to problems on Linux or Mac OS because of the naming conventions of the paths.
-In addition, you have to ensure, you installed all imported libraries in the programs as well as the Chrome Web-Driver on your system.**
+In addition, you have to ensure, you installed all imported libraries in the programs as well as the ChromeDriver.**

 &nbsp;

 ## Program execution
 After running the program **buildKG.py** in the command shell, the program asks you to enter an URL of a food product that is sold on Amazon.
-This entry causes the execution of the program getFoodProduct.py, it extracts the HTML code of the webpage and scraps all the necessary product information.
-After the data extraction, the program ‘BuildKG.py’ creates the knowledge graph and exports it in a Turtle file (foodGraph.ttl).
+This entry causes the execution of the program getFoodProduct.py, it extracts the HTML code of the web page and scraps all the necessary product information.
+After the data extraction, the program ‘BuildKG.py’ creates the knowledge graph and exports it into a Turtle file (foodGraph.ttl).
 This whole procedure is repeated until the user enters an empty URL.
 In this case, the Data Cleaning program (cleanData.py) will be executed.
-This program interact with the user in the way it takes the user’s input to modify and remove data from the knowledge graph.
+This program interact with the user in the way it takes the user’s input to modify or remove data from the knowledge graph.

 The software implementation includes four programs: